 Name of school: Respect Collaboration of Schools

 Name of committee: Resources

-Date agreed: AGM July 2023
+Date agreed: July 15 th 2024

-Review date: AGM July 2024
+Review date: Terms of reference must be reviewed by the full governing body annually.

+Chair of committee: Kieran Dwyer

-Chair of committee:
+Chair of committee: Kieran Dwyer Clerk: Sharon Barker

-Clerk: Clerk to Board .

 Membership: Membership may include associate members but (for voting purposes), a majority of committee members should be governors.
 Quorum: At least three governors who are members of the committee.
-The governing board can specify a higher limit.

-Meetings: Twice a term
+Meetings: Half Termly

-The committee has responsibility delegated by the governing board to:
+The committee has delegated responsibility to: